 There are different types of neck dissection:

-- selective neck dissection
+- partial or selective neck dissection

 - modified radical neck dissection